kristarking/tooling-project/README.md

   -n cloudflare-tunnel
 ```

-Create a file called `cloudflared.yaml` with this content (use Notepad on Windows — Git Bash has heredoc issues):
+Create a file called `cloudflared.yaml` (on Windows, use Notepad rather than Git Bash to avoid heredoc formatting issues):

 ```yaml
 apiVersion: apps/v1